 - (1) Elevation and facade articulation variations. - a.
 The architectural design of proposed main buildings shall create a unique elevation compared to the main buildings of the adjacent two buildings on each side of the subject property on the same side of street.
 If the adjacent lot is vacant then the next adjacent lot shall be utilized.
 A unique elevation shall be created through the modulation of at least three of the following architectural features: - 1.
 Length, width and massing of the structure; - 2.
 Number of stories; - 3.
 Facade materials; - 4.
 Porches and other similar articulation of the front facade: - 5.
 Number and location of doors and windows; and - 6.
-Roof style and pitch. - (2) In the H30C, H40 and H120 districts: when more than one building is provided, buildings shall be designed in such a way that they are not monotonous. - (3) All elevations for new structures and multi-story additions (additions greater than 15 feet in height) shall provide for a minimum of ten-percent wall openings including windows, doors or transitional spaces defined by porches, porticoes or colonnades per story. - (4) All elevations for single story additions to existing structures shall result in a zero percent net loss of wall openings including windows, doors or transitional spaces defined by porches, porticoes or colonnades. - (5) Roof colors shall meet a minimum solar reflectance of 40, and composed of only the following materials are limited as follows: - a.
+Roof style and pitch. - (2) In the H30C, H40 and H120 districts: when more than one building is provided, buildings shall be designed in such a way that they are not monotonous. - (3) All elevations for new structures and multi-story additions (additions greater than 15 feet in height) shall provide for a minimum of ten-percent wall openings including windows, doors or transitional spaces defined by porches, porticoes or colonnades per story. - (4) All elevations for single story additions to existing structures shall result in a zero percent net loss of wall openings including windows, doors or transitional spaces defined by porches, porticoes or colonnades. - (5) Roof colors, and the colors of any rooftop enclosures, shall meet a minimum solar reflectance of 40, and be composed of only the following materials: - a.
 Clay tile; or - b.
 White concrete tile; or - c.
-Solid color cement tile which color is impregnated with the same color intensity throughout, provided said color is granted design review approval by the planning and zoning board; - d.
+Solid color cement tile which color is impregnated with the same color intensity throughout; - d.
 Architecturally embellished metal; or - e.
 Other Florida Building Code approved roof material(s) if granted design review approval by the planning and zoning board. - (6) Garage facades.
 Attached garages located at the front of a single family home shall not exceed 50 percent of the overall length of the facade.